 - In the final in-person interview, consider inviting the driver’s spouse or partner to the interview so he or she can understand the scope of the job and ask questions about benefits and scheduling home time.

-Ashley Distribution Service, the Arcadia, WI based division of Ashley Furniture, is evolving its hub-and-spoke regional distribution system to require mainly one to three day drives, says Kevin Mullen, Director of Transportation Safety.
-If your company is reorienting its operations to ensure more home time for drivers, be sure to outline this to candidates in the interview.
+Ashley Distribution Service, the Arcadia, WI based division of Ashley Furniture, is evolving its hub-and-spoke regional distribution system to require mainly one to three-day drives, says Kevin Mullen, Director of Transportation Safety.
+If your company is reorienting its operations to ensure more home time for drivers, be sure to communicate this to candidates in the interview.

 - Company paid or subsidized training for additional and/or advanced certifications